TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 The device is now activated, and will appear as connected in {{% tts %}} once it sends an uplink.

-## Manually Creating an End Device
+## Manually Registering an End Device

 If your device is not in the device repository, you may manually register it.